There are many locations across the UK that offer a 60 minute commute to London, ideal for the occasional commuter, or

 The city boasts many highly rated state-run schools catering to all ages, with several rated Outstanding by Ofsted.
 Independent schools include The Pilgrims’ School, Winchester School and St Swithin’s.
 The small and very attractive city has a strong community with events run year-round.
 There are regular markets held in the centre of town and residents benefit greatly from ready access to the South Downs National Park.

-Fastest commute time: 49 minutes to London Waterloo
+Fastest commute time to London from Farnham: 54 minutes to London Waterloo

-The towns centre is filled with a mix of shops both independent and chains, including a Waitrose and there’s also an excellent selection of pubs, restaurants and cafes.
+The towns centre is filled with a mix of shops both independent and chains, and there’s an excellent selection of pubs, restaurants and cafes.

 Property in Farnham, especially in the centre of town is largely period, including grand Georgian homes and roads of Victorian terraces and semi-detached houses, plus 1930s houses from ‘between the wars’.
 Compton Way, which lies eastward towards Farnham Golf Club, has large, gated properties built in a variety of styles, and is particularly sought after as is the Great Austins area of Farnham.

 Top schools in Farnham include South Farnham primary school, which families will often seek to be within the catchment area for and Weydon School and All Hallows RC which are both highly rated.

-Fastest commute time: 48 minutes to London Kings Cross
+Fastest commute time to London from Cambridge: 48 minutes to London Kings Cross

 As home to one of the world’s oldest and top-performing universities, it is of little surprise that the schools in Cambridge have such high standards and produce excellent results.
 Families regularly relocate to Cambridge and seek to be within a short distance of particular schools such as The Perse School, Cambridge International School and Sancton Wood.